jrandj/redhat/README.md

 		#baseurl=http://repo.eight.example.com/AppStream
 		#enabled=1
 		dnf repolist # confirm
+		# you could also use dnf config-manager --add-repo
         ```

 	* The system time should be set to your (or nearest to you) timezone and ensure NTP sync is configured: